jamesflorentino/nanoScrollerJS/README.md

 - It currently works with iOS5 (iPhone, iPad and iPod Touch).
 If you see it's broken on other tablets and mobile devices, please file a ticket in the git repo.
 Along with model name, and OS of the device.

 ### From the author
 I wrote this plugin out of necessity for a JavaScript project with designers and front-end developers in mind.
-Please also note that I will not be reliable to fix your problem just in case you plan to use this commercially and some unforseen event arises.
+Please also note that I will not be liable to fix your problem just in case you plan to use this commercially and some unforseen event arises.
 However, I will do what I can to immediately patch a solution.

 ### Credits